mdn/content/files/en-us/web/security/practical_implementation/clickjacking/index.md

 The recommendation is to use both unless you know you don't need support for the older browser set.

 You should deny all embedding attempts unless you really need to embed the site.
 Provide the minimum embedding allowance necessary.
-Sites that require the ability to be `<iframed>` must employ JavaScript defenses and a robust {{HTTPHeader("Content-Security-Policy")}} to prevent clickjacking from malicious origins.
+Sites that require the ability to be embedded in an `<iframe>` must employ JavaScript defenses and a robust {{HTTPHeader("Content-Security-Policy")}} to prevent clickjacking from malicious origins.

 Equivalent options for each are as follows: